Madez17/madez_music/README.md

 - Finally create a detail modal: Which shows the additional information about a song.
 The user accesses it through the details button.

-## Pre requirements
+## Requirements
 - You must have the latest version of Node.js installed
 - You must request the credentials to use the spotify api: https://developer.spotify.com/dashboard/

-- Once you have the Client-ID and the Client-secret, go to the * .env.example * file and generate a copy of it and rename the file to *.env*.
+- Once you have the Client-ID and the Client-secret, go to api folder where you will find the *.env.example* file then generate a copy of it and rename the file to *.env*.

 - It is worth clarifying that inside this *.env* file you must paste your client-id and client-secret that you just generated.

 ## To run this application:

 1. Go to the following link : https://github.com/Madez17/madez_music and:
+    ```
-    - clone the project is your local.
+    clone the project.
-        - fdfd
+    ```

-1. Move to the madez_music folder and run the following command:
+2. Move to each folder [client](https://github.com/Madez17/madez_music/tree/main/client) and [api](https://github.com/Madez17/madez_music/tree/main/client) to follow the configuration instructions of each environment (Backend - Frondent).
-    ```- npm install```

 ---

-URL: app deploy en heroku

 ## Author